rreha/graveyard/psp-stackless-button-tester/README.md

 ![ICON0](./resource/ICON0.PNG)

-This is just a simple, yet awful button tester for PSP...
+This is just a simple, yet awful button tester for PSP.